Should I Write A Letter To My Ex?

 There’s nothing worse than unleashing your wrath on your ex.

-Please understand that even if your ex treated you horribly post-breakup that getting angry with your ex is not going to help you get through the breakup quicker.
-It might make you feel better for a little while, but sooner than later, you’ll go back to missing your ex.
+Please understand that even if your ex treated you terribly post-breakup, getting angry with your ex is not going to help you get through the breakup any quicker.
+It might make you feel better for a little while, but sooner or later, you’ll find yourself missing your ex again.

-If you say something really disrespectful, you might even have a difficult time forgiving yourself after you’ve stopped feeling anxious.
+If you say something really disrespectful, you might even blame yourself for pushing your ex away and have a difficult time forgiving yourself.

-So remember that getting angry at your ex will do three things:
+So remember that getting angry with your ex will accomplish three things:

 • slow down the time it takes for you to move on